zaid-g/spending_tracker/README.md

 # Python Spending Tracker

-Python application for tracking expenses and providing analytics with an emphasis on extensibility, usability, future proof-ness, simplicity, and user control.
+Python terminal application for tracking expenses and providing analytics with an emphasis on extensibility, usability, future proof-ness, simplicity, and user control.
 PR's encouraged to support more accounts, see below.

 ![Alt text](./screenshots/screenshot.png?raw=true "Title")